ncm/nytm-spelling-bee/article.md

 These are close to even.
 In Rust, when working with two elements of the same vector, we need to index both elements to avoid an ownership conflict with an iterator, but that comes with bounds checking.
-Rust doesn't like indexing with a signed integer.
-We have to start count at 0 to give optimizer a chance to notice that `count` cannot exceed `counts.len()`, and elide bounds checking; but then we need the `if` statement to start things off.
+We have to start `count` at 0 to give the optimizer a chance to notice that it cannot exceed `counts.len()`, and elide bounds checking; but then we need the `if` statement to start things off.
 (The cost of the bounds check would not actually be detectable here.)

+I was astonished to find that constructing the C++ `counts` vector with a size argument was much, much slower than default-constructing and then resizing it, as above.
+(This was with g++-5.3.1.)

 The program to this point is all setup, accounting for a small fraction of run time.
 Using `<map>` or `BTreeMap`, respectively, would make this